 I did add a pinch of Saffron to the Soji.
 However, I am not a fan of Saffron in my Soji.
 Just my personal preference.
 To get that yellow colour in the soji you can use a few drops of egg yellow food coloring if you choose not to add Saffron.

-I also used a tablespoon to measure my condensed milk.
+A tablespoon is perfect to measure the condensed milk.
 The reason I do this is so I can have more control over the amount I add to the Soji.
 I hate anything super sweet.
 I think I am sweet enough…hahaha!
 So you can start with 6 tablespoons and just add more as you go along until it has the right amount of sweetness for you.

 Rich, Creamy Soji